wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 0.5.1 =

+* Fixed: WooCommerce integration did not work on some environments

 = 0.5 =
 * Added: scroll tracking
 * Fixed: social tracking option on the admin panel was being shown as an edit box instead of a checbox